csatswo/Sandbox-M365/README.md

 # Sandbox-M365
-### Windows Sandbox legacy configuration files for a disposable M365 management computer
+### Windows Sandbox configuration files for a disposable M365 management computer
 ##### Updated for 21H2

 Sandbox currently requires an abosulte path for the Host Folder.
 The `Sandbox-M365.wsb` file will need to updated to reflect the correct path.